salkovac/catventures/_site/pawkus.md

-# Pawkus
+# Akos

 ![image](/assets/pawkus.gif)

-Pawkus comes from a long line of warriors thought to have the strengh of a double-headed eagle.
+Akos comes from a long line of survivors thought to have the strengh of a double-headed eagle.